Professional Tennis Association

 (a) President.
-The President shall preside at all meetings, preserve order, appoint all committees, with the approval of the Board of Directors, not otherwise provided for, and see that the directors and committees perform their respective duties.
-He or she shall be an ex-officio member of all committees appointed by him or her.
+The President shall preside at all meetings, preserve order, appoint all Committees, with the approval of the Board of Directors, not otherwise provided for, and see that the Directors and Committees perform their respective duties.
+The President shall be an ex-officio member of all National Committees.

 (b) First Vice President.
-The First Vice President shall assist the President in the performance of his or her duties and shall become President in his or her absence or in case of his or her death.
-However, in the case of the President’s absence, if the President returns, the President will assume his or her original position and the Vice President shall return to his or her original position, for the remainder of the term.
+The First Vice President shall assist the President in the performance of the President’s duties and shall serve as acting President in the President’s absence or in case of the President’s, disqualification, removal or death.
+However, in the case of the President’s absence, if the President returns, the President will resume their original position and the First Vice President shall return to their original position, for the remainder of the term.

 (c) Secretary.
-The Secretary shall be responsible for the Minutes of the Association and assist the President in the performance of his or her duties.
+The Secretary shall be responsible for the Minutes of the Association and assist the President in the performance of their duties.

 (d) Treasurer.
-The Treasurer shall have oversight of the finances of the Association and assist the President in the performance of his or her duties.
+The Treasurer shall have oversight of the finances of the Association and assist the President in the performance of their duties.

 (f) Vice Presidents.
-The Vice Presidents shall assist the President in the performance of his or her duties and, in the case of the absence or death of the First Vice President, shall succeed to that office in an order determined upon the vote of the Board of Directors.
+The Vice Presidents shall assist the President in the performance of their duties and, in the case of the absence or death of the First Vice President, shall succeed to that office in an order determined upon the vote of the Board of Directors.